thenileshmishra/humanai-foundation.github.io/_gsocprojects/2025/project_RenAIssance.md

 layout: default
 logo: DeepOCR.jpeg
 description: |
-   RenAIssance encompasses the use of optical character recognition (OCR) to digitize text sources that have not yet been targeted by existing tools.
-Its purpose is to explore machine learning techniques to enable OCR on a variety of materials that have never been digitized before.
-Additionally, RenAIssance aims to develop a comprehensive end-to-end tool for text recognition, streamlining the entire pipeline from image preprocessing to text extraction.
-It also seeks to establish a standardized benchmarking framework by collecting a common validation dataset, allowing for accurate ranking and evaluation of all previously developed models.
+RenAIssance utilizes optical character recognition (OCR) technology to digitize textual resources previously untouched by conventional tools.
+Its primary objective is to investigate advanced machine learning methodologies that apply OCR to diverse and previously undigitized materials.
+Moreover, RenAIssance aims to build an integrated, end-to-end solution for text recognition, effectively simplifying and optimizing the entire process from initial image preprocessing to final text extraction.
+Additionally, the project seeks to establish a standardized benchmarking framework by collecting a unified validation dataset, facilitating precise evaluation, comparison, and ranking of all developed OCR models.

 ---